 Historic District Commission

 The Board of County Commissioners first adopted a Historic District ordinance in 1974 and established the Historic District Commission deriving its authority from state enabling legislation.
 Since 1974, the Board of County Commissioners, on recommendation of the Historic District Commission has designated over 90 individual properties as Historic Districts.
 Five of those properties are in the Prince Frederick Town Center.
-The ordinance has been amended to include archaeology on those properties and is now Chapter 57the Calvert County Zoning Ordinance.code Designation as a Historic District helps to promote the stewardship and ensure the preservation of historic properties while not freezing them in time.
+The ordinance has been amended to include archaeology on those properties and is now Article 9 in the Calvert County Zoning Ordinance.
+Designation as a Historic District helps to promote the stewardship and ensure the preservation of historic properties while not freezing them in time.
 The Historic District Commission is a volunteer citizen board of seven persons appointed by the Board of County Commissioners for terms of three years.
 The Historic District Commission reviews proposed work and alterations to designated properties and makes recommendations to the Board of County Commissioners for new designations and for the approval of tax credits for approved work.
 Studies done elsewhere in Maryland and nationwide have demonstrated that designated properties tend to hold their value better than others, and the funds a property-owner expends to restore and maintain them is multiplied by a factor of six in the local economy.

 Calvert County Heritage Committee